SkylineCommunications/dataminer-docs/release-notes/Class_Library/SLC_RN_ClassLibrary_REV000.md

 #### DmsService class can now be used to manage DataMiner services \[ID_29513\]

-​The class library now includes a DmsService class that can be used to manage DataMiner services.
+The class library now includes a DmsService class that can be used to manage DataMiner services.

 #### Monitors added to subscribe to service alarm level and service state \[ID_29515\]